Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

           value: "/known_people"
 ~~~

-Then the Python code will look up images like this:
+Then the Python code will look up images, like this:

 ~~~python
         known_people = os.getenv('KNOWN_PEOPLE', 'known_people')